← All Posts

 Your buyer doesn't care about your internal challenges — production delays, warehouse issues, staffing problems.
 They care about what shows up on their scorecard: sales, instock, margin, and on-time delivery.

-Frame everything from the buyer's perspective:
+Frame everything from their side:

 They Follow Up